barcaroli/LUCAS2022ShinyApp/README.md

 If necessary:

-modify the path of the Rscript.exe (it depends on the last version of R installed);
+- modify the path of the Rscript.exe (it depends on the last version of R installed);

-indicate the username in the path of the folder where the files have been downloaded.
+- modify the path of the folder where the files have been downloaded.
+ATTENTION: IN THIS PATH YOU NEED THE DOUBLE SLASH \\

 4. Save and execute the .bat clicking twice on it